Kentucky programs for housing and rent assistance.

 The Kentucky Housing Choice Vouchers will limit the amount of income that a client needs to pay for their rent, and the voucher will be used to pay the balance.
 For example, qualified families may need to only pay up to 30 or 40% of their income towards their housing costs, and the state and federal government will pay the balance by issuing the voucher directly to your landlord.

 The voucher will therefore provide rental assistance and make the home or apartment more affordable to live in.
 It also allow individuals and families the ability to locate and rent their own apartment or home.
 So the family can live in private housing of their choice.
 However please do keep in mind that the unit does need to meet various standards and conditions put into place by the Housing and Urban Development, and Kentucky Housing Corporation will verify all applications and units that are selected.
+Read more on Section 8 apartments in Kentucky.

 One of the differences between section 8 and the other alternative, which is the Kentucky Project-Based Rental Assistance, is that the later program provides subsidies and rent assistance for only certain apartments and homes.
 So the client of the project based plan will only receive help if they live in certain, pre-approved subsidized units.
 However they can always decide to move into another approved home or apartment too.